alekssadowski95/FreeCAD-AI-Toolbar/README.md

 # FreeCAD-AI-Toolbar
-A FreeCAD Toolbar that displays responsive collection of commands based on user behaviour.
+A FreeCAD Toolbar that provides a responsive collection of commands based on user behaviour, predicting the next action.

 FreeCAD AI Toolbar brings artificial intelligence into the FreeCAD ecosystem, while respecting user data.